 Cystoid macular edema (CME) refers to swelling of the central part of the retina (the macula).
 The retina is like the film in a camera, and the macula is responsible for detailed central vision.
 When the macula experiences swelling (edema), central vision is reduced.

-Like many conditions, cystoid macular edema can range from mild to severe.
 In most cases, CME is visible during detailed examination of the macula by an eye specialist.
 Additional testing is often indicated to determine the cause and severity of CME.
 Common tests include optical coherence tomography (OCT) and fluorescein angiography (FA).
-OCT is a laser scan of the retina which measures the degree of swelling and shows your doctor a cross section of the swollen area.
+OCT is a non-invasive scan of the retina which measures the degree of swelling and shows your doctor a cross section of the swollen area.
 Fluorescein angiography involves a small intravenous injection of dye (fluorescein) followed by a series of photographs of the retina.
 The images show blood flow and any leakage from blood vessels in the retina, and the patterns seen in these images are often necessary to diagnose the cause of cystoid macular edema.